Table of contents

 Requirements

 - C++11 compatible compiler.
 We support LLVM clang, GCC, Visual Studio.
-(Our optional benchmark tool requires C++17.)
+(Our tests and benchmark tools requires C++17.)

-- If you rely on CMake, you should use a recent CMake (at least 3.15) ; otherwise you may use the single header version.
-The library is also available from Microsoft's vcpkg.
+- If you rely on CMake, you should use a recent CMake (at least 3.15); otherwise you may use the single header version.
+The library is also available from Microsoft's vcpkg, from conan, from FreeBSD's port, from brew, and many other systems.

 - To benefit from RISC-V Vector Extensions on RISC-V systems, you should compile specifically for the desired architecture.
 E.g., add